Louisiana Wrongful Death Attorneys

 In a successful case, the wrongful death damages a plaintiff receives are intended for one of three purposes:

-After a death of a family member or loved one, there are a number of costs that the survivors incur, including
+After the death of a family member or loved one, there are a number of costs that the survivors incur, including

 - Funerary costs and medical bills